 3. The riches are in the niches

 How do you pronounce ‘niche’?
 ‘Neesh’ or ‘nitch’.
 I pronounce it ‘neeesh’ so this phrase doesn’t quite work for me!!
 It sounds much better if you say ‘nitch’!!
 But either way there is a lot of truth in this phrase.
-If you have a well-defined niche, a loyal band of readers is likely to follow and if you can nurture those followers and help them, build trust and community, they are much more likely to buy from you or act on your recommendations.
+If you have a well-defined niche, a loyal band of readers is likely to follow.
+And if you can nurture those followers, help them and build trust and community, they are much more likely to buy from you or act on your recommendations.

 Going back to the vegan cupcake analogy.
 If you are vegan, who are you more likely to buy a vegan baking cookbook from – the blogger who blogs about anything and everything including meat and dairy?
 Or the blogger who just focuses on vegan baking?
 A no-brainer, isn’t it?